 Timeline

 Most companies in the AI ecosystem focus on 2 August 2026 (Article 50 transparency).
-For HR deployers under Annex III §4, the binding deadline post-Digital Omnibus (trilogue agreement 7 May 2026) is 2 December 2027 — high-risk obligations on Annex III high-risk use cases postponed by 16 months from the original 2 August 2026.
+For HR deployers under Annex III §4, the Digital Omnibus (adopted 29 June 2026, EP 16 June) sets 2 December 2027 for the high-risk obligations, postponed from the original 2 August 2026.
+Official Journal publication is imminent (see status note below for the pre-adoption timeline).
+Earlier and already in force: the Article 5(1)(f) emotion-recognition prohibition (2 February 2025).

 Sources: Reg.
 2024/1689 Annex III §4 · Council/Parliament press release (7 May 2026) · Annex A v1.0 §4 (May 2026, Sprinkling Act).